privacybydesign/irma-documentation/yivi-docs/blog/2026-09-15-credential-identity/index.md

 These two cards are not interchangeable.
 One contains an address that is no longer true, yet the wallet offers both as equals until the old credential expires.

-The ARF assigns this job to the wallet. `ISSU_62` says it SHALL stop presenting an obsolete credential and SHOULD delete it.
+The ARF assigns this job to the wallet. [`ISSU_62`][issu-62] says it SHALL stop presenting an obsolete credential and SHOULD delete it.
 But the wallet first needs to know which credential became obsolete.

 :::

 ## One decision hides two questions

+Here, a **logical credential** is the unit shown to the user as one card: one credential type from one provider with one set of attribute values.

+Behind that card, the wallet may store several signed technical copies.
+Their salts, keys, signatures, and validity timestamps may differ, but each makes the same statement.

+When attribute values change, the result is a new logical credential.
+The remaining question is whether it supersedes an old logical credential or belongs beside it.

 When a credential arrives, the wallet must make one practical decision: